ftejada9/ftejada9.github.io/readme.md

 # My Portfolio
-## Welcome to my webpage and portfolio
+## Welcome to my Webpage and Portfolio

 <img src= "" width='320'/>

-Description
+I'm an Audio Engineer currently enrolled in MIT xPRO: Professional Certificate in Coding with MERN.
+Currently

 ---
 MIT License